folio-org/stripes-connect/doc/api.md

 an empty string, so that there is no sorting clause at all in the generated path when no sorting parameter is provided in the UI URL.

-#### Functional paths
+#### Functional paths and parameters

 When the power and flexibility of text substitution and fallbacks are not sufficient for expressing how to build the back-end UI, arbitrary JavaScript can be used instead.
-If the value of a resource's `path` is a function rather than a string, then that function is invoked whenever a path is needed.
+If the value of a resource's `path` or one of its `params` is a function rather than a string, then that function is invoked whenever a path is needed.
 It is passed three parameters:

 * An object containing the UI URL's query parameters (as accessed by `?{name}`).